cloudfoundry-attic/warden/warden/README.md

 elements may be `null` when they cannot be determined (e.g. the script couldn't be executed, was killed, etc.).

+### `stream HANDLE JOB_ID`

+Stream `STDOUT` and `STDERR` of scripts identified by `JOB_ID`, running in the container identified by `HANDLE`.

+Returns a 2-element tuple containing the type of stream viz. `STDOUT` or `STDERR` as the first element, and a chunk of the stream as the second element.
+Returns an empty tuple when no more data is available in the stream.

 ### `limit HANDLE (mem) [VALUE]`

 Set or get resource limits for the container identified by `HANDLE`.